szos/My-Stumpwm-Init/README.md

 ## scheme-macros.lisp ##

 contains an implementation of scheme R5RS macros - specifically define-syntax, let syntax, and letrec-syntax.
-This was shamelessly taken from https://www.ccs.neu.edu/home/dorai/mbe/mbe-lsp.html as there was no license dictating use of the code.
+This was shamelessly taken from https://www.ccs.neu.edu/home/dorai/mbe/mbe-lsp.html as it is licensed under the LGPL, as seen here https://ds26gte.github.io/index.html.
 Please thank Dorai Sitaram for the implementation - he is the author.